8 Ways to Pay Rent- Which Is Best?

 Those to Accept and Those to Avoid

-Tenants have many different options for paying their rent, but you should not accept all forms of payment.
+Tenants have many options for paying their rent, but as a landlord you should not necessarily accept all forms of payment.
 Some payment options are difficult to document, while others present challenges with confirming if the funds are actually available.
 Learn eight different ways tenants can pay their rent and the best and worst ones to accept as a landlord.

 3 Ways of Paying Rent to Avoid